The Tutte polynomial of the Sierpinski and Hanoi graphs: Preliminaries

 In the next sections, we will be interested in special evaluations of the Tutte polynomial, that allow us to deduce many combinatorial and algebraic properties of the graphs considered.
 In the following theorem, we collect many of these properties that are well-known in literature.

 \begin{teo} \cite[Theorems 3 and 8]{machi} Let $G=(V,E)$ be a connected graph and denote by $T(G; x,y)$ its Tutte polynomial.
-Then: \begin{enumerate} \item $T(G; 1,1) =\tau(G)$; \item $T(G; 1,2)$ is the number of spanning connected subgraphs of $G$; \item $T(G; 2,1)$ is the number of spanning forests of $G$; \item $T(G; 2,2)= 2^{|E|}$; \item $T(G; 2,0)$ is the number of acyclic orientations of $G$, i.e., orientations having no oriented cycles. \end{enumerate} \end{teo} Another fundamental interesting aspect of the Tutte polynomial is that, starting from it, one can obtain other interesting polynomials associated with the graph, for instance, the \emph{reliability polynomial} and the \emph{chromatic polynomial}.\\ As regards the reliability polynomial $R(G,p)$, suppose that each edge of $G$ is independently chosen to be active (or open) with probability $p$ or inactive (closed) with probability $1-p$.
-Then, $R(G,p)$ is defined as the probability that in this random model there is a path of active edges between each pair of vertices of $G$.\\ As regards the colorability, we recall that a proper (or admissible) $\lambda$-coloring of the vertices of $G$ is an assignment of $\lambda$ colors to the vertices of $G$, in such a way that adjacent vertices have distinct colors. $G$ is said $\lambda$-colorable if it admits a proper $\lambda$-coloring.
-The \emph{chromatic number} $\chi(G)$ of $G$ is defined as the minimal number $\lambda$ such that $G$ is $\lambda$-colorable. $G$ is uniquely $\lambda$-colorable if $\chi(G)=\lambda$ and any $\lambda$-coloring of $G$ induces the same partition of $V(G)$ (vertices with the same color are in the same class).
-The chromatic polynomial $\chi(G, \lambda)$ gives, for all values $\lambda$, the number of proper $\lambda$-colorings of $G$.
-The famous $4$-color Theorem states that, if $G$ is a planar graph, then $\chi(G,4)>0$.
+Then: \begin{enumerate} \item $T(G; 1,1) =\tau(G)$; \item $T(G; 1,2)$ is the number of spanning connected subgraphs of $G$; \item $T(G; 2,1)$ is the number of spanning forests of $G$; \item $T(G; 2,2)= 2^{|E|}$; \item $T(G; 2,0)$ is the number of acyclic orientations of $G$, i.e., orientations having no oriented cycles. \end{enumerate} \end{teo} Let $R(G,p)$ the \emph{reliability polynomial} of the graph $G$.
+For a random model where each edge of $G$ is independently chosen to be active (or open) with probability $p$ or inactive (closed) with probability $1-p$, it provides the probability that there is a path of active edges between each pair of vertices of $G$.
+Next, let $\chi(G, \lambda)$ be the \emph{chromatic polynomial} of $G$, giving, for all values $\lambda$, the number of proper $\lambda$-colorings of $G$.
+Finally, let $Z$ be the \emph{partition function} of the Ising model, which is obtained as a special case of the $Q$-Potts model on $G$, for $Q=2$.